iamseth/oracledb_exporter/README.md

        	Only log messages with the given severity or above.
 Valid levels: [debug, info, warn, error, fatal].
   -custom.metrics string
         File that may contain various custom metrics in a TOML file.
+  -default.metrics string
+        Default TOML file metrics.
   -web.listen-address string
        	Address to listen on for web interface and telemetry. (default ":9161") -web.telemetry-path string
        	Path under which to expose metrics. (default "/metrics")
 ```

+# Default metrics

+This exporter comes with a set of default metrics defined in **default-metrics.toml**.
+You can modify this file or provide a different one using ``default.metrics`` option.

 # Custom metrics